 New Zealanders granted a permanent visa such as the NZ 189 or Resident Return Visa will revert to a Special Category Visa if they enter Australia with an expired travel facility.
 Check the Must Not Arrive After Date in VEVO or on your Visa Grant Notice - keep a copy with your passport.

 Once you are granted Australian citizenship you should always depart and enter Australia on an Australian passport.

 Your Special Category Visa remains valid even if your passport expires.
 Oz Kiwi recommends you and your whānau always have a valid passport.
 Do not wait for a family emergency before renewing your New Zealand passport.

-New Zealand passports take 10 days to process, but urgent requests in Australia cost AUD $868 for an Adult and AUD $774 for a Child.
+As at July 2023, New Zealand passports usually take 10 working days to process.
+Urgent requests in Australia take 3 days and cost AUD $484 for an Adult, and AUD $928 for an after hours application.

 New Zealanders entering Australia

 Check your visa status using VEVO